 May’s four-year-old daughter, Barabara, was also part of his inspiration.
 She loved going to the Lincoln Park Zoo and seeing the deer and reindeer were her favorites.
 Seeing that made May feel certain that kids would like and identify with Rudolph.
 He also tested out the rhymes on her before publishing.

 Montgomery Ward initially did not like the idea of Rudolph having a red nose.
-The executives pointed out that red noses were usually associated with drunkenness.
+Red noses are a universal indication of drunkenness.
+Understandably, that’s not an association the Ward’s executives wanted.
 Making the protagonist of a kids’ book look drunk is, of course, a bad idea.
-The executives were only convinced when they saw the lively illustrations by artist Denver Gillen.
+The lively illustrations by artist Denver Gillen wound up convincing the executives in the end.

 A recent scholarly paper affirmed that Rudoplh’s famous red nose is ideal for guidance on a foggy night.
 Red light carried further in refractive light, which means Santa made a very astute decision in asking Rudolph to lead his sleigh.